 However, as a business owner, I don’t think I have to remind you how precious your time is.

 And, if you’re anything like me, knowing that I ‘need’ to get out a blog post (hello #consistency) completely kills my creativity.
 Not only are we playing chicken with our self-imposed deadline, but we’re also backing ourselves into a corner – one that usually leads to the creation of half-assed content that does nothing for our brand.

-In the Build Your Brand Foundation series, I hammered on the importance of putting your stake in the ground and claiming your niche – everything from who you want to work with to picking your brand’s season to solidifying your brand values.
+If you’ve read anything else on this blog, you know the importance of putting your stake in the ground and claiming your niche – everything from who you want to work with to picking your brand’s season to solidifying your brand values.

 When you have clarity on all the brand foundation elements, you’re able to create content with more ease.
 Even better, that content is specific to your brand and will work for you in creating a stronger brand identity.

 How to Create a Quarterly Blog Content Calendar